dcos/dcos/pkgpanda/docs/package_concepts.md

 Each of these special package directories can be appended with an underscore and a role name, which will cause the files to only be linked on nodes of that role.
 E.g. files under the package directory `etc_master/` will only be linked from `/opt/mesosphere/etc/` on a master node.

+### dcos.target.wants

+The package directory `dcos.target.wants/` is a well-known directory that's intended for systemd unit files, and the files within are made available at `/etc/systemd/system/dcos.target.wants/`.
+However this well-known directory is handled differently from the others due to requirements imposed by systemd: each symlink under `/etc/systemd/system/dcos.target.wants/` must have a corresponding unit file at `/etc/systemd/system/`, and unit files and their symlinks must be readable when systemd starts, potentially before it mounts the volume that contains the package files.
+So when a package containing a `dcos.target.wants/` is activated on a cluster node, the files within are copied to `/etc/systemd/system/`, and the symlinks under `/etc/systemd/system/dcos.target.wants/` point to those copies.
+This allows systemd to start DC/OS units before it mounts the DC/OS installation.

 ## Special install files and directories